Gallery wrap: Terminology

 Gallery wrap production can be digitally automated with a Photoshop plugin or raster graphics editor.

 Gallery wrap versus non-gallery wrap

 Gallery wrap is a method of displaying art wrapped over thick wooden bars so that there are no visible fasteners (such as staples or tacks).
 This method of stretching and preparing a canvas allows for a frame-less presentation of the finished painting.

 In contrast, a non-gallery wrap canvas is usually intended to be framed before presentation.

 The stretcher bars are often thinner, and the canvas can be secured at the sides with staples or tacks as the frame will hide them.

 However, thin stretcher bars can be found "gallery wrapped" as a hangable work without a frame.

-Quality

-A good gallery wrap consists of the following qualities: